rackerlabs/rackspace-how-to/content/cloud-servers/use-holland-and-cloud-backup-to-backup-databases-with-Ubuntu.md

       password=yourpasswordhere

 The default location for your backups is **/var/spool/holland**.
-If you want to store your backups in a different location, open the **/etc/holland/holland.conf** file in a text editor, and edit the following line:
+If you want to store your backups in a different location, open the **/etc/holland/holland.conf** file in a text editor and edit the following line:

     backup_directory = /var/spool/holland

 Holland stores only one backup in the backup directory by default.
-If you want to have multiple backups in your backup directory, open the **/etc/holland/backupsets/default** file in a text editor, and edit the following line:
+If you want to have multiple backups in your backup directory, open the **/etc/holland/backupsets/default** file in a text editor and edit the following line:

     backups-to-keep = 1